srivani0194/MindScopeAPI/README.md

 * Rate limiting with `slowapi` – done
 * A working API server with real endpoints and documentation – done

-I also added a summary feature because it felt useful.
 ---